 Research | Current

-My current research areas of interest are focused on using a combination of techniques in molecular biology, analytical chemistry and sensory science to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, as well as understanding yeast metabolic pathways leading to good fermentative ability.
+My current research areas of interest are focused on using a combination of techniques in molecular biology, fermentation science, analytical chemistry and sensory evaluation to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, as well as understanding yeast metabolic pathways leading to good fermentative ability.

 Topics that my team are currently working on include:

 Elucidation of the pathway/s to volatile thiols in white wine.
 Current projects include the quantification of ‘pre-precursors’ glut-3SH-al and glut-3SH-SO3 in grape juice and wine, the investigation into the role of H2S-mediated thiol production requiring the presence of C6 alcohols, and potential contribution of compounds containing sulfonic adducts for thiol formation.
 This research is in collaboration with Dr Lisa Pilkington and A/P Bruno Fedrizzi, School of Chemical Sciences.